interview prepjob searchinterview tipsquestions to ask interviewer

 "What's the biggest challenge the company is navigating right now?"

-What you're listening for: again, honesty and specificity.
-If the challenge they describe sounds like something the role you're interviewing for is well-positioned to help with, even better — it's an opportunity to reinforce your fit.
+Listen for honesty and specificity.
+If the challenge they describe sounds like something the role you're interviewing for is well-positioned to help with, that's worth mentioning.

 "How has the company's strategy changed in the past year, and what's driving it?"

-Especially relevant at startups and growth-stage companies, but worth asking anywhere.
+Especially relevant at startups, but worth asking anywhere.
 Strategy shifts happen.
 Understanding what prompted the last one — and whether it was reactive or deliberate — tells you something about how leadership thinks.

-What you're listening for: a coherent narrative.
-Leadership that can explain clearly why the strategy evolved, what they learned, and where they're headed is leadership worth working for.
-A muddled answer here is a muddled strategy.
+Leadership that can explain clearly why the strategy evolved, what they learned, and where they're headed is worth working for.
+A muddled answer here often means a muddled strategy.

 The question most candidates don't think to ask